Parametric Shape Optimization using the Support Function: Applications

-A rotor is a convex shape which can be rotated inside a polygon (or polyhedron) while always touching every side (or face).
-A nice survey on rotors in dimension two and three can be found in \cite{goldberg_rotors}.
-In particular, the article \cite{goldberg_rotors} describes which coefficients are non-zero in the spectral decomposition of the support function of rotors, using Fourier series in 2D or spherical harmonics in 3D.
-It turns out that the earliest complete development on the subject was published in $1909$ by Meissner \cite{meissner_rotors}.
-More details and proofs of the claims in the papers described above can be found in \cite{groemer}.
+As underlined in Section \ref{sec:theory}, for some convex domains $P$ there exist convex shapes $\omega$ which can rotate inside $P$ while touching all its sides (or faces in dimension three).
+Therefore, when rotors exist, it makes sense to consider the problem of finding rotors of minimal volume.
+Theoretical aspects are recalled in the definition of Problem \ref{prob:rotors} and numerical computations for the two dimensional case are presented in \cite{BHcw12}.
+In dimension three there exist rotors for the cube (constant width bodies), the regular tetrahedron and the regular octahedron.
+A characterization of rotors in terms of the coefficients of the decomposition of the support function can be found in \cite{goldberg_rotors}.
+More precisely we have the following: \begin{itemize} \item In dimension two every regular polygon admits non-circular rotors.
+If the regular polygon has $n$ sides, $n \geq 3$, then only the Fourier coefficients of the support function for which the index has the form $nq\pm 1$ are non-zero, where $q$ is a positive integer. \item The rotors in a cube are bodies of constant width. \item The support function of a rotor in a regular tetrahedron has non-zero coefficients for the spherical harmonics of indices $0, 1,2$ and $5$ \item The support function of a rotor in a regular octahedron has non-zero coefficients for the spherical harmonics of indices $0,1$ and $5$. \end{itemize} The constant term in the spectral decomposition of the support function of a rotor in $P$ corresponds to the inradius of $P$.
+We note that when taking the midpoints of the edges of the regular tetrahedron we obtain a regular octahedron with the same inradius.
+Therefore rotors in the octahedron are also rotors for the tetrahedron which was already apparent from the characterization using the spherical harmonic coefficients.

-It turns out that every regular polygon admits non-circular rotors.
-If the polygon has $n$ sides, $n \geq 3$, then only the coefficients for which the index has the form $nq\pm 1$ are non-zero, where $q$ is a positive integer.
-In dimension three, there are only three regular polyhedra which admit rotors: the regular tetrahedron, the cube and the regular octahedron.
-The rotors in a cube are exactly bodies of constant width studied in the previous section.
-For rotors in a tetrahedron we only have non-zero coefficients for the spherical harmonics of index $0, 1,2$ and $5$, while in the case of the octahedron the non-zero coefficients are of index $0,1$ and $5$.
-The constant term in the spectral decomposition of the support function of a rotor corresponds to the inradius of the domain.
+Computations of optimal rotors in dimension two were also made in \cite{BHcw12}, while the computations in dimension three are new.
+Note that rotors of maximal area and volume are the inscribed disc and the inscribed ball, respectively.
+Some two dimensional rotors of minimal area are shown in Figure \ref{fig:rotors2D}.
+Minimal volume rotors obtained numerically for the regular tetrahedron and the regular octahedron are shown in Figure \ref{fig:rotors3D}.
+In each case we consider an optimization problem depending only on the non-zero coefficients describing the rotors and we impose discrete convexity constraints like in Section \ref{sec:numerics}.